 As far as where the story goes, Cameron has said the script for Avatar 4 was the first to provoke the studio’s response.
 He didn’t get notes, exactly...

-“When I turned in the script for 4,” he told Collider, “creative executive over the films, wrote me an email that said, ‘Holy f---.’
+“When I turned in the script for 4,” he told Collider, “the studio executive, creative executive over the films, wrote me an email that said, ‘Holy f---.’
 And I said, ‘Well, where are the notes?’
 And she said, ‘Those are the notes.’
 Because it kind of goes nuts in a good way.”

 When will Avatar 5 be released?

-Based on the two-year cycle and Disney’s current calendar, Avatar 5 will hit theaters in Dec.
-22, 2028.
-But Landau tells Polygon that a fifth film isn’t necessarily a done deal — the fate of that proposed film may depend on how The Way of Water does at the box office.
+Avatar 5 will hit theaters on Dec.
+19, 2031.
+But Landau tells Polygon that a fifth film isn’t necessarily a done deal — the fate of that proposed sequel may depend on how The Way of Water does at the box office.
+But considering just how massively successful that movie has been, it seems pretty likely now.

 Does Avatar 5 have a name?